- Sermon Notes

 Illus - You can’t add your salvation to your will… “I want to leave my watch collection to George, and I want to leave my relationship to God to Betty.”

 - We are not saved by the will of the flesh, nor by the will of man.
 In other words, it’s not by our own efforts that we are saved.
-A man can’t get himself
+A man can’t get himself to heaven.

 - We are born of God; God is the one who makes our salvation possible.